samnalkande/Automated-Dino-Game/README.md

 This will change size of rectange which will make it more efficient

 # packages impoted
-1)time
+1)import time
-2)pyautogui:You need to install it using pip install pillow 3)
+2)from PIL import Image, ImageGrab:You need to install it using pip install pillow 3)import pyautogui:pip install pyautogui